deror007/Music-Ideation-app/README.md

 # Music-Ideation-app

-This app is designed to help musicians order there thoughts for songs or compositions.
+This app is designed to help musicians organize their thoughts for making songs or compositions.

 Below is my app proposal that gives a general overview of what I built.